-Due to the relevance of the regression models considered within the present article, such a review is expected to catalyze increasing interest by applied, computational and methodological researchers, and will hopefully motivate further research advancements along the directions opened by the results in Sections~\ref{sec_2}--\ref{sec_5}.
-For instance, the closed--form expressions in Section~\ref{sec_3.2} for inference under the exact \textsc{sun} posterior provide additional motivations to stimulate ongoing research aimed at developing accurate and fast methods to evaluate cumulative distribution functions of high--dimensional Gaussian distributions.
-In fact, any advancement along this direction and in sampling from multivariate truncated normals can be directly applied to conduct posterior inference via the closed--form results in Section~\ref{sec_3.2}, for increasingly larger sample sizes $\bar{n}+\bar{n}_0$, beyond small--to--moderate settings.
+Due to the relevance of the models considered, such a review is expected to catalyze increasing interest by applied, computational and methodological researchers, and will hopefully motivate further research advancements along the directions opened by the results in Sections~\ref{sec_2}--\ref{sec_5}.
+For instance, the closed-form expressions in Section~\ref{sec_3.2} for inference under the exact SUN posterior provide additional motivations to stimulate ongoing research aimed at developing accurate and fast methods to evaluate cumulative distribution functions of high-dimensional Gaussian distributions.
+In fact, any advancement along this direction and in sampling from multivariate truncated normals can be directly applied to conduct posterior inference via the closed-form results in Section~\ref{sec_3.2}, for increasingly larger sample sizes $\bar{n}+\bar{n}_0$, beyond small-to-moderate settings.
 This would be also useful for estimation of possible unknown parameters in the covariance matrices $\bar{\bSigma}_{1}$ and $\bar{\bSigma}_{0}$, via numerical maximization of the marginal likelihood $p(\by)$ in \eqref{eq15}.
-As shown in Sections \ref{sec_2.1}--\ref{sec_2.4} such matrices are often parameterized by a one--dimensional or low--dimensional vector of parameters, and hence can be effectively estimated via direct maximization of $p(\by)$ when its evaluation is computationally practical.
-Alternatively, when the sample size exceeds small--to--moderate regimes, it is possible to optimize scalable approximations of $p(\by)$, such as the one provided by \textsc{ep}.
-The availability of a closed--form expression \eqref{eq15} for $p(\by)$ and of i.i.d.\ sampling schemes from $(\bbeta \mid \by)$ as in \eqref{eq14.add} can be also useful to improve full Bayesian inference for $\bar{\bSigma}_{1}$ and $\bar{\bSigma}_{0}$ when the associated parameters are assigned a prior distribution.
-For example, leveraging $p(\by)$ it is possible to derive collapsed Metropolis–Hastings routines to sample from the posteriors of $\bar{\bSigma}_{1}$ and $\bar{\bSigma}_{0}$ after integrating out $\bbeta$ analytically, thereby improving mixing of \textsc{mcmc} schemes based on full--conditional distributions that rely both on $\bbeta$ and on augmented data \citep[e.g.,][]{park2009partially}; see also \citet{chan2009mcmc} for effective \textsc{mcmc} methods to infer $\bar{\bSigma}_{0}$ under identifiability constraints.
-These advancements are beyond the scope of this review, but provide a relevant research direction that is worth further exploration.
-Finally, it is also interesting to include hyperpriors for the scale parameters of the Gaussian or, more generally, \textsc{sun} prior, that would yield to scale--mixture representations which induce shrinkage in high dimensions \citep{carvalho2010horseshoe}.
-Since most of these constructions rely on conditionally Gaussian priors, the results in the present review may be useful to obtain improved theoretical and practical performance in state--of--the--art implementations of the models in Section~\ref{sec_2} under sparse settings; see \citet{onorati2022extension} for recent advancements along these lines, motivated by SUN conjugacy.
+As clarified in Sections \ref{sec_2.1}--\ref{sec_2.4} such matrices are often parameterized by a one-dimensional or low-dimensional vector of parameters, and hence, can be effectively estimated via direct maximization of $p(\by)$ when its evaluation is computationally practical.
+The availability of a closed-form expression \eqref{eq15} for $p(\by)$ and of i.i.d.\ sampling schemes from $(\bbeta \mid \by)$ as in \eqref{eq14.add} can be also useful to facilitate full Bayesian inference for $\bar{\bSigma}_{1}$ and $\bar{\bSigma}_{0}$ when the associated parameters are assigned a prior.
+For example, leveraging $p(\by)$ it is possible to derive collapsed Metropolis--Hastings schemes to sample from the posteriors of $\bar{\bSigma}_{1}$ and $\bar{\bSigma}_{0}$ after integrating out $\bbeta$ analytically, thereby improving mixing of data-augmentation MCMC \citep[][]{park2009partially}; see also \citet{chan2009mcmc} for effective MCMC methods to infer $\bar{\bSigma}_{0}$ under identifiability constraints.
+These advancements are beyond the scope of this review, but provide a research direction that is worth further exploration.
+Finally, it is also interesting to include hyperpriors for the scale parameters of the Gaussian or, more generally, SUN prior, that yield to scale-mixture representations inducing shrinkage in high dimensions \citep{carvalho2010horseshoe}.
+Since most of these constructions rely on conditionally Gaussian priors, the results in the present review may be useful to obtain improved theoretical and practical performance in state-of-the-art implementations of the models in Section~\ref{sec_2} under sparse settings; see \citet{onorati2022extension} for recent advancements along these lines, motivated by SUN conjugacy.